bevyengine/rfcs/rfcs/template.md

 5. Once this RFC is merged, work should begin on a separate branch of `bevy-website` repo to create a new book.
 6. For the launch of 0.6 (or perhaps sooner), this branch is merged and becomes the new `main`.
 7. A persistent `bevy-main` branch of the repo is maintained and with a dependency on the `main` branch of `bevy` to ensure that we can test out new changes and refine the code before new features and breaking changes go live and reduce release crunch.

+### Quick Start examples

+TODO: decide on which Quick Start examples we want to target initially.

+### Bevy Book concepts

+TODO: decide which concepts we want to ensure we teach initially

+TODO: decide which order we want to teach these concepts

 ## Drawbacks